nhantrichuyenanh/win-11-ofb/README.md

   	> Why Microsoft Office?
 It isn't free and there are better alternatives like LibreOffice and OpenOffice.

-	I'm aware of such alternatives but I still prefer MS Office because of Fluent design and compatibility with `.docx`, `.xlsx`, and `.pptx` files.
+	I'm aware of such alternatives but I still prefer it because of Fluent design.

 - [Linux](https://github.com/nhantrichuyenanh/linux-distro-ofb "nhantrichuyenanh")?
 	> Why don't I switch to Linux already?